arkandias/geyser/README.md

 Built with PostgreSQL, Hasura GraphQL, NestJS, and Keycloak authentication, it provides a secure and efficient "Course Assignment Flow".

+**Note:** This documentation is intended for system administrators and developers who need to install, configure, and maintain Geyser.
+End-user documentation will be provided separately.

 ## Table of contents

 - [Quick Start](#quick-start)